-From 1 October 2011 Anglian Water will be taking over responsibility for practically all private sewers and most drains outside property boundaries that connect to the public sewer network.
-This applies to both residential and commercial properties and both foul and surface water systems although surface water drainage that runs to soakaways and ditches etc will be unaffected.
+Anglian Water has responsibility for practically all private sewers and most drains outside property boundaries that connect to the public sewer network.
+This applies to both residential and commercial properties and both foul and surface water systems.

 Every year the Council receives a number of complaints from residents who have had problems with their house drainage.
 This information is intended to give you some basic advice on drainage matters to assist you in dealing with drainage problems.